lauralaringe/EasyFlex/README.md

 2 files are used for the flexibility validation: one file that will result in an invalid commitment (invalid file) and one in a valid commitment (valid file).
 If the file selected is the invalid one, a string will be printed sayinging the commitment is not valid.

+The folder example, contains runnable examples using Hedera Hasgraph.

 ## Roadmap
 The idea is expanding the use of Hedera Hasgraph and creating a mainnet and using our own mirror node where to build a proper application to retrieve the flexibility resurces' power and energy information to display them and validate the flexibility commitment.